-Find Who has Access to your Google Drive Files and Folders - Digital Inspiration
+Find Who has Access to your Google Drive Files and Folders

 Some sample Google Drive Search queries include:

-Once the audit is complete, the report will reveal detailed information of every file including:
+Once the audit is complete, the report will reveal detailed information about files including:

 - When was a file created and last modified

-- What is the file size and MIME type (file extension)
+- What are the file sizes and MIME type (file extension)

 - Who is the owner of the file